-Measure/Headtest Screen B is a display from a rougher surface.
-The specular beam is now lost as it bounces off the surface into Lasercheck.
+Measure/Headtest Screen B is a display from a rougher surface, Ra of about 30 microinches.
+Because the surface is relatively rough, the specular beam is now lost as it bounces off the surface into Lasercheck.
 There is no obvious large voltage anywhere in the array.
 The standoff reading indication is no longer reliable.

-On these rougher surfaces, we cannot do height alignment with Lasercheck's help.
+On these rougher surfaces, we cannot do height alignment with Laserchecks help.
 What must be done is to either align on a smooth surface in the exact position the rough surface is at or make the rough surface look smooth to Lasercheck for just the alignment.
 A reliable way to make a rough surface look smooth to Lasercheck is to wipe a thin film of oil on the surface.
 This makes the surface look "slick" to the human eye and to Lasercheck.
 Position the oiled portion of the surface under Lasercheck and proceed with the vertical alignment using the Measure/Headtest to position the specular center on detector # 6.